Nkfree/-TES3MP-Cooperative/README.md

   <li>Save customScripts.lua and launch the server</li>
   <li>To confirm the script is running fine, you should see "[InspectPlayerEquipment] Running..." among the few first lines of server console</li>
 </ol>

+## Player Kill Count

+A server-side script that separates kills for players so that those aren't shared per world